finopsfoundation/framework/_vendor-members/cloudzero.md

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
+product-overview: |
-product-overview: "The CloudZero Cloud Cost Intelligence Platform provides granular cloud cost visibility, across flexible, business-centric dimensions, without the typical pitfalls of cloud cost management.
+  The CloudZero Cloud Cost Intelligence Platform provides granular cloud cost visibility, across flexible, business-centric dimensions, without the typical pitfalls of cloud cost management.

   CloudZero helps you organize your cloud cost into metrics like unit cost, cost per customer, cost per product feature, and more — without requiring tagging.
 Companies can get seamless COGS visibility, even on cloud-native architecture that can typically cause blindspots — such as Kubernetes, multi-tenancy, microservices, Snowflake, and more.

   Designed for engineering, CloudZero is simple, intuitive, and automated — enabling teams to decentralize cost data to engineering teams and build a culture of cost consciousness.
 With automated cost anomaly alerts in Slack, based on relevant cost dimensions like features and dev teams, teams can move fast and experiment with fast feedback and cost guardrails.
-Deep context and integrations with popular CI/CD tools help teams quickly explore and debug cost issues."
+Deep context and integrations with popular CI/CD tools help teams quickly explore and debug cost issues.

 product-video-url: